 These are some findings from a November 2019 report from the Capgemini Research Institute.
 According to the report, an increase of the right smart factory investments and the tackling of challenges such as the mentioned ones could make smart factories add at least $1.4 trillion to the global economy by 2023.

-The smart factory – connectivity, automation, data
+Smart factories – connectivity, automation, data

 In order to know what we talk about, a few words on the smart factory since it’s not really a formally defined term although we all more or less know what it means.